The ExOne (NASDAQ:XONE) Updates FY 2021 Earnings Guidance

 The ExOne (NASDAQ:XONE) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $68.14 million-$74.07 million, compared to the consensus revenue estimate of $71.93 million.

-Several equities analysts recently commented on the stock.
-B. Riley cut their target price on shares of The ExOne from $44.00 to $23.00 and set a neutral rating for the company in a research note on Wednesday, May 19th.
-Zacks Investment Research upgraded shares of The ExOne from a sell rating to a hold rating in a research note on Wednesday, May 12th.
-Oppenheimer restated a market perform rating on shares of The ExOne in a research note on Monday, March 22nd.
-Alliance Global Partners increased their price objective on shares of The ExOne from $29.00 to $37.00 and gave the company a buy rating in a research note on Friday, March 12th.
+A number of research firms have commented on XONE.
+B. Riley decreased their target price on The ExOne from $44.00 to $23.00 and set a neutral rating on the stock in a research report on Wednesday, May 19th.
+Oppenheimer reissued a market perform rating on shares of The ExOne in a report on Monday, March 22nd.
+Alliance Global Partners boosted their price target on The ExOne from $29.00 to $37.00 and gave the stock a buy rating in a report on Friday, March 12th.
 They noted that the move was a valuation call.
-Finally, Canaccord Genuity dropped their price objective on shares of The ExOne from $46.00 to $31.00 and set a buy rating for the company in a research note on Tuesday.
-Three equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-The company has a consensus rating of Buy and an average target price of $30.83.
+Canaccord Genuity cut their price target on The ExOne from $46.00 to $31.00 and set a buy rating for the company in a report on Wednesday, May 19th.
+Finally, Zacks Investment Research raised The ExOne from a sell rating to a hold rating in a report on Wednesday, May 12th.
+Three research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+The ExOne presently has a consensus rating of Buy and an average price target of $30.83.

 The ExOne Company develops, manufactures, and markets three-dimensional (3D) printing machines, 3D printed and other products, materials, and services to industrial customers in the United States, Germany, and Japan.
 The company manufactures and sells 3D printing machines that serves direct and indirect applications, including components and tools to produce a component; and offers pre-production collaboration and print products for customers.